asbjornh/list-fns/README.md

 Use with: `reduce`

-Given a function `func` that returns a list of keys, returns an object of lists of elements.
-Works like `groupBy` except that `func` should return a list of keys.
+Given a function `func` that returns a list of keys, returns an object containing the elements grouped by the returned keys.
+Unlike the `groupBy` function, elements can appear several times in this object.
 Good for grouping objects by properties that are arrays.
 An empty object must be passed as the second argument to `reduce`

 ```ts
 const b1: B = { items: ["a", "b"] };